Death and the Maiden (film): Production

 Roman Polanski said he greatly enjoyed making the film.
-Producer Bonnie Timmermann, who had worked with Polanski on three other films, was pleased to say that he was ahead of schedule and praised Polanski's work calling it "his best movie since 'Tess'.
+Producer Bonnie Timmermann, who had worked with Polanski on three other films, was pleased to say that he was ahead of schedule and praised Polanski's work calling it "his best movie since Tess."

 Music

 A central motif is Schubert's string quartet in D minor, which is known as the "Death and the Maiden" Quartet.
 A recording of this quartet was played during Paulina's rape.

 Reception

 Critical reception

-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 82% based on reviews from 50 critics.
-On Metacritic it has a score of 72% based on reviews from 19 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 72 out of 100 based on reviews from 19 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave it three out of four stars, writing: "Death and the Maiden is all about acting.
 In other hands, even given the same director, this might have been a dreary slog."

 Box office

 The film grossed $3 million in the United States and Canada and an estimated $8 million worldwide.